 EBPA, the College’s HRA carrier, will issue one HRA debit card to each eligible employee when you first become eligible.
 The card is valid through the expiration date listed on the card as long as you continue to be enrolled in the PPO health plan and your earnings are less than $43,001.
 You may use your HRA benefit for out-of-pocket expenses associated with the PPO health plan.
 The HRA benefit cannot be used for costs that are not covered by this health plan, such as band-aids, over-the-counter medications, eye glasses, contact lenses, dental procedures, etc. Here are the guidelines for using your HRA card:

 - Submit a Paper Claim Form to EBPA with receipts for services that must be submitted through the PPO health plan first and for a copayment other than the amounts listed above that will require substantiation.
 An Explanation of Benefit form from Anthem is the best receipt.
-The PPO health plan has an annual deductible of $500 per individual/$1,000 per family and then claims are paid at 90% in-network (preferred in-network deductible is $100 per individual/$200 per family).
-Amounts that you incur towards the deductible and 10% in coinsurance are eligible for reimbursement through your HRA benefit up to $375 per calendar year.
+The PPO health plan has an annual deductible of $500 per individual/$1,000 per family and then claims are paid at 70% in-network (preferred in-network deductible is $250 per individual/$500 per family and then claims are paid at 90%).
+Amounts that you incur towards the deductible coinsurance are eligible for reimbursement through your HRA benefit up to $200 per calendar year.

 Failure to follow the above guidelines may result in temporary deactivation of your HRA card.
 Once you have provided appropriate documentation to EBPA, your claim will be processed and your card reactivated.

 How often does EBPA review claims and send reimbursement funds?

 EBPA reviews claims and sends reimbursement on a biweekly basis.
 You may obtain information on the status of claims or your available balance by calling EBPA at 800-578-3272.

 What if I lose or misplace my debit card?